atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 provided in other toilet compartments (§213.3.7, 604.8.3).
 Wheelchair accessible toilet compartment with toe clearance below the front partition and one side partition.
-Notes: Compliant water closet with additional clear floor space required if fixture is floor mounted (59" instead of 56" deep) (§604.8.1.1).
+Notes: Compliant water closet with additional clear floor space required if fixture is floor mounted (59 inches instead of 56 inches deep) (§604.8.1.1).
 Toe clearance below the front and one side partition unless the compartment is enlarged to include toe space (§604.8.1.4) (partition vertical supports are permitted within this clearance)]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/57.png){: .img-large}